An 'exhausted' Trump's long path to coronavirus - KESQ

 “We will get through this TOGETHER!” he declared.

-On Friday evening, just before 5:30 p.m., Marine One landed at the White House to take Trump to Walter Reed National Military Medical Center, where press secretary Kayleigh McEnany says he will be spending a few nights.
+On Friday evening, just before 5:30 p.m., Marine One landed at the White House to take Trump to Walter Reed National Military Medical Center, where the White House says he will be spending “the next few days.”

+Trump walked out of the White House residence at 6:16 p.m. — his first public appearance since announcing his diagnosis — wearing a mask and a suit and boarded Marine One.
+He walked on his own, without assistance, and displayed no outward signs of illness.

+Minutes later, he arrived at Walter Reed — roughly 17 hours after he first disclosed he had tested positive.

 This story has been updated with additional developments Friday.